rebelsky/sams-assorted-musings-reflections/_forthcoming.md

   support a student who is having severe difficulties, writing a series of recommendation letters, ....
 My [recent musing about spring break](planning-spring-break-2018) just reinforces that.
 I currently have something like 240 hours of outstanding work to do.  ...

-### Delayed rants (formerly hidden in the system)

-1. Why I complain about software.
-I complain a lot about bad software.
-And I think a lot of software is bad.
-Here I reflect more deeply about these issues.

-1. On representing dates and times.
-Why I hate things like "12:00 p.m." or "6/12/64".

-1. Why Grinnell staff with Ph.D's should be allowed to teach.
-I thought we allowed our Ph.D.-level staff to teach the occasional course.
-Then I learned that it's only in very specific situations.
-These are my attempts to think through the matter.
-[Or maybe they've fixed this.]

 ### Added recently

 1. A family-friendly college :grinnell:academia:short: